Bryaro/Portfolio-1-CodeInstitute/README.md

 ![image of site](/assets/documentations/AmiResponsive.png) Here is a screenshot taken from AmiResponisve website to have a overview and see the site responsive

 ## Introduction
-Welcome to the Kitten Father aka Abu Hurairah Website! 🌟
+Welcome to the Kitten Father aka Abu Hurairah Website!🌟

 This site is to explore the life, teachings, and profound wisdom of Abu Hurairah, a key companion of Prophet Muhammad (PBUH).
 This website is a curated tribute, offering a glimpse into the rich legacy and contributions of Abu Hurairah to Islamic tradition.
 Whether you're a scholar seeking in-depth knowledge or a curious learner eager to discover, my platform provides a comprehensive resource on the remarkable journey of Abu Hurairah.
 Join me on this enlightening exploration!